Grilled Morels with Fontina on Toast

 Welcome to SAVEUR’s weekly column on how to cook local produce according to our test kitchen manager, Fatima Khawaja.
 This is where you’ll find creative, unfussy meal ideas plus plenty of cooking advice—like what to do with that bumper crop of zucchini or how to store delicate heirloom tomatoes.
 Each week, Fatima hits the farmers market and chooses a peak-season ingredient to explore in depth.
 Follow along, and you’ll learn how to turn the season’s bounty into easy plant-based meals that’ll be on the table in under an hour.

 Finding morels at the farmers market is like winning the lottery.
-You’ll come across them one early morning, but the next day they’re all gone.
-Or they might not make an appearance at all one year, yet the following, they’re around for weeks.
-That’s because these fussy rare mushrooms can’t be cultivated—they’re only found in the wild and are so highly dependent on the climate.
+One morning you’ll spot them, and the next they’re gone.
+Some years they don’t make an appearance at all, while others they’re around for weeks.
+That’s because these fussy, rare mushrooms, which are prized for their smoky earthiness, can’t be cultivated: They’re picked in forests between April and July and sprout only under certain climatic conditions.
 The good news is, you can substitute any edible mushroom in recipes that call for morels.

 When shopping for wild mushrooms, look for ones that are dry and unbruised.
-Don’t be daunted by the price-per-pound; mushrooms don’t weigh much, so a few ounces will go far.
+Darker morels have more flavor than lighter ones.
+Don’t be daunted by the price per pound; mushrooms are mostly air, so a few ounces will go far.
 To prevent molding, store them in a brown paper bag in the fridge (the crisper drawer with the humidity turned off is best), and plan to eat them within a couple of days, lest they get slimy or shriveled.
 If the stems are too chewy for your taste (shiitake stems are notoriously tough), freeze them along with any trimmings and add them to your next batch of beef or vegetable stock.

-When I’m cooking for my family (and not recipe testing), I love to keep things simple—I’m a new mom, after all.
+When I’m cooking for my family, I love to keep things simple—I’m a new mom, after all.
 These days, that means plenty of crusty bread (grilled on my little superintendent-approved electric grill) topped with cheese and something quick-cooked.
-A few farmer’s market morels, placed briefly over the hot grates, make this simple dish into something extra-special.
-If you don’t have a grill, use your oven’s broiler, or even a grill pan to toast the bread; meanwhile, fry the mushrooms directly in the chive-shallot butter until just tender.
+A few farmers market morels, placed briefly over the hot grates, make this simple dish into something extra-special.
+If you don’t have a grill, use the broiler or a grill pan to toast the bread; meanwhile, fry the mushrooms directly in the chive-shallot butter until just tender.

 Ingredients